LyonsLab/Yerba/README.md

 ###### Structure of a job
 __description__ - The description used to describe the job in the get status response.

-__cmd__ - The command that will be run by joining the cmd, script, and args into a command string.
+__cmd__ - The command that will be run by joining the cmd and args into a command string.

-__script__ - The script that is to be used as part of the command string to run the job.

 __options__ - Optional arguments that change the behavior of how the workflow will complete.